azrielbsi/Announcement-Anime/README.md

 </tr>
 <tr>
 <td colspan="2">
-<p>It’s Japan versus Italy in the opening game of the<br>tournament, and tensions are running high.
+<p align="center">It’s Japan versus Italy in the opening game of the<br>tournament, and tensions are running high.
 Team Japan’s tempers are<br>flared over Italy’s previous comments about how they weren’t worth<br>their time back before the practice match that never was.<br>Still, having been handed the position of captain from Matsuyama,<br>Tsubasa rises to the occasion.
 Italy may have Tsubasa marked,<br>but he responds with some characteristic fighting spirit.</p>
 </td>
 </tr>
 </table>